nicolasaragon/macie-user-guide/doc_source/macie-setting-up.md

 ## Step 2 \- Integrate Amazon S3 with Macie<a name="macie-integrates3"></a>

 To classify and protect your data, Macie analyzes and processes information from AWS CloudTrail and Amazon S3\.
 Enabling CloudTrail in your account is required in order to enable Macie\.
 Integrating S3 with Macie \(in other words, initially specifying one or more S3 buckets for Macie to monitor\) is not required in order to enable Macie\.
 However we strongly recommend that you integrate with S3 as part of setting up Macie and specify at least one S3 bucket that contains objects that you want Macie to classify and monitor\.
-For more information and details about how Macie classifies your data, see [Classify Your Data with Macie](macie-classify-data.md)\.
+For more information and details about how Macie classifies your data, see [Classifying Data with Amazon Macie](macie-classify-data.md)\.

 When you integrate with S3, Macie creates a trail and a bucket to store the logs about the S3 object\-level API activity \(data events\) that it will now analyze along with other CloudTrail logs that it processes\.